Table Of Content

 Understanding the history and research behind infantile spasms can provide valuable context.
 While medical researchers continue to gather more insights into the condition, we will speak primarily to the clinical observations and experiences we’ve seen caring for a significant number of children struggling with infantile spasms.

 The single biggest correlation we see in the child’s case history, again and again, is significant amounts of stress during the pregnancy or prenatal period, as well as significant difficulties during labor and delivery, resulting in the use of birth interventions.
-Put simply, birth trauma and damage or injury to the vagus nerve and brainstem region is the number one thing we feel needs to be researched far more than just genetic or metabolic components because it is what we see show up over and over again in clinical practice.
+Put simply, birth trauma and damage or injury to the vagus nerve and brainstem region is the number one thing we feel needs to be researched far more than just genetic or metabolic components, because it is what we see show up over and over again in clinical practice.

 Differences Between Infantile Spasms and Other Seizures